prakruti/InfiniTAM/README.md

 - 2016-NOV-18: updated to reflect changes to team and project structure
 - 2015-JUL-10: updated dependencies, added reference to ISMAR paper
 - 2014-OCT-06: initial public release

+### Additions to the repo

+We intend to use the repo as a base.
+The goal is to implement the Dynamic Fusion algorithm and possibly the VolumeDeform algorithm to perform 3D reconstruction of Non-rigidly deforming scenes.

+Deadline : December 15, 2017